Iowa Lincoln Highway rich in history and taste

 Also in Tama, is the 1914 Lincoln Highway Bridge.
 It had the “Lincoln Highway” built right into the railings as a tourist attraction.
 People are still stopping for pictures.

 West into Marshalltown, Taylor’s Maidrite opened in 1928.
 It was located on Highway 14 close to the Lincoln Highway.
-It moved to it’s current location in 1958.
+It moved to its current location in 1958.
 The counter in the cafe now, is the same one installed in 1958.
-Taylor’s serve loose meat sandwich called a Madrite.
+Taylor’s serves a loose meat sandwich called a Maidrite.
 It comes either wet, or dry, depending on how much grease you want in there.

 Niland Cafe features hand-breaded tenderloin, and home-made pies.